Mausham07/Calendar/README.md

 - Create & Display Presentations : Daniel Cross
 - Submit Team Assignments  : Mausham Bista

+## Reflections

+Things that went well:

+- Despite our many challenges, we were able to get our product up and running
+- We all learned about branching and forking with GitHub
+- Even though we all had other priorities, we could all trust each other to get it done by the end

+Things that did not go well:

+- Communication and attendance
+- This class was on the back burner for many of us throughout the semester, so much of our progress did not come until the very end
+- We completed our MVP, but there are many bugs and things we could have tried to fix, as well as other features we would have liked to add

 ## Useful Websites to Learn More

 I found these websites useful in developing this software: